 The 75,000 capacity crowd at the Allianz Arena saw the hosts go straight onto the front foot.
-A perceptive Rafinha through-ball found James in the box, but the Colombian was dispossessed before Gnabry saw an effort blocked, Lewandowski failing to connect with a dangerous Alaba cross.
+A perceptive Rafinha through-ball found James in the box, but the Colombian was dispossessed in the box before Gnabry saw an effort blocked, Lewandowski failing to connect to a dangerous Alaba cross.
 Freiburg defended very deep, Bayern camping out in their opponents' half but lacking the attacking thrust to break Freiburg down.

 Christian Streich's troops woke up after the interval, although the first chance fell to Bayern, James failing to convert a fine Alaba cross.
 The crowd fell silent when Freiburg had the ball in the back of the net, Tim Kleindienst connecting with a free-kick to head past Neuer, who had been little more than a spectator in the first half, but the linesman had his flag up for offside.
 Match official Felix Zwayer soon turned down Bayern's very good penalty shout for handball before James hit the side-netting.

 Bayern remained dominant but still failed to find the final ball through the clutter of Freiburg players ahead of them.
 Lewandowski drew a strong save from Schwolow, who tipped the ball onto the bar, but a goal would not have counted because of a foul anyway.
 It took Bayern's outstanding individual quality to open the scoring, Serge Gnabry shining with a solo before slotting past Schwolow from 12 yards.